spectrum-health-systems/Tingen/README.md

 >
 > This is the *stable version* of Tingen, and is used to do internal testing.
 >
-> While you *can* use this version of Tingen in production environments, it *is not* recommended.
+> While you *can* use this version of Tingen in production environments, it *is not recommended*.
 >
 > Production environments should use the Tingen [Community Release](https://github.com/spectrum-health-systems/Tingen-CommunityRelease).